kundajelab/chipseq_pipeline/README.md

 The pipeline automatically determines if each task has finished or not (by comparing timestamps of input/output files for each task).
 To run the pipeline from the point of failure, correct error first and then just run the pipeline with the same command that you started the pipeline with.
 There is no additional parameter for restarting the pipeline.

+<b>IMPORTANT!</b> On servers with a cluster engine (such as Sun Grid Engine), <b>DO NOT QSUB BDS COMMAND</b>.
+Run BDS command directly on login nodes.
+BDS is a task manager and it will automatically submit(qsub) and manage its sub tasks.

 ### Using Species file

 There are many species specific parameters like indices (bwa, bowtie, ...), chromosome sizes, sequence file and genome size.
-If you have multiple pipelines, it's a hard job to individually define all parameters for each pipeline.
-However, if you have a species file with all species specific parameters defined, then you define less parameters and share the species file with all other pipelines.
+If you have multiple pipelines, it's not very convenient to individually define all parameters for each pipeline.
+You can create a species file with all parameters defined and share the species file with all other pipelines.
 ```
 $ bds chipseq.bds ... -species [SPECIES] -species_file [SPECIES_FILE]
 ```
 <b>IMPORTANT</b> for Kundaje lab cluster and SCG3/4, skip `-species_file` and all genome specific parameters (like `-bwa_idx`, `-chrsz`, `-blacklist`, ... ) and then just specify species.
 See details <a href="https://github.com/kundajelab/TF_chipseq_pipeline/blob/master/README_PIPELINE.md" target=_blank>here</a>